Eschatologue/CM_wiki/docs/equipment/tools/artisan-tools.md

 Knowledge of other tools makes your forgeries that much more believable.
 For example, you could combine Proficiency with a forgery kit and Proficiency with cartographer's Tools to make a fake map.

 **Quick Fake**
-As part of a short rest, you can produce a forged document no more than one page in length.
-As part of a long rest, you can produce a document that is up to four pages long.
+As part of a Short Rest, you can produce a forged document no more than one page in length.
+As part of a Long Rest, you can produce a document that is up to four pages long.
 Your Intelligence check using a forgery kit determines the DC for someone else's Intelligence (Investigation) check to spot the fake.

 | **ACTIVITY** | **DC** |
 | --- | :-: |